dm4rnde/tutlearnnodejspart3fe/README.md

 - Go through monodb_setup_users.txt

-	This will set up users for db under MongoDB *(longer description on MongoDB install and users setup described in https://dm4rnde.com/mongodb-setup)*.
+	This will set up users for db under MongoDB *(some help on MongoDB install and users setup could be also found at https://dm4rnde.com/mongodb-setup)*.

 - Clone current project